 Dumbo is an acronym for Down Under the Manhattan Bridge Overpass.
 The neighborhood’s traditional boundaries were in between the Brooklyn Bridge and Manhattan Bridge, although today the neighborhood has expanded to include everything north of York Street/Old Fulton Street; west of Bridge Street; and south of the East River.
+It is home to John Street Park, Main Street Park, and Empire Fulton Ferry Park, while Brooklyn Bridge Park is just across its southern border.

 While buyers can look at the neighborhood as an affordable alternative to Tribeca, renters can not.
 Dumbo is consistently one of the most, if not the most expensive neighborhood for renters in New York.